James S. C. Chao

-James Si-Cheng Chao (趙錫成 (Zhào Xíchéng); born December 29, 1927) is a Chinese businessman, philanthropist, and former sea captain.
+James Si-Cheng Chao (趙錫成 (Zhào Xíchéng); born December 29, 1927) is a Chinese-American businessman, philanthropist, and former sea captain.
 He is the founder of the shipping company Foremost Group.
 He is also known as the father of Elaine Chao and father-in-law of United States Senator Mitch McConnell.

-Early life, education
+Early life and education

 Chao was born on December 29, 1927, in Malu, a small, rural farming village in Jiading County outside Shanghai, Republic of China.
 His parents were Yi-Ren Chao, an elementary school principal, and Yu-Chin Hsu Chao.
 They were farmers who "emphasized the value of education".

 Chao attended schools near Shanghai, including Shanghai Jiao Tong University (formerly National Chiao Tung University) and Wusong Merchant Marine College, where he majored in navigation.
 He finished his coursework in 1949 and went to sea as a cadet on a merchant vessel.
 At the climax of the Chinese Civil War, Chao's ship went to Taiwan, where it remained.